robyndook/Cancer_Analysis_US_Counties/Abramo_Web_Scraping/Abramo_README.md

 The process of creating the table data is a little bit harder in the MUA data.
 When I run the code I am able to select for each given feature and have the click function work.
 Now I need to determine how to scrape the table at this point.
 Particularly in a series or into a Dataframe that I can concatenate.
 Scraping for the table may be found in selenium over splinter database.

+### 052522

+The process for scraping the MUA data is complete.
+I was able to work with support from teaching staff and others to find the appropriate html tag to run through and then to add the existing rows found into a DataFrame.

 ## Data cleaning